 What is the grace period for paying a bill?

 Your policy typically has a 31 day grace period.
 This means that if a premium is not paid on or before the due date, it may be paid during the 31 days following the due date.
 During the grace period, the insurance will stay inforce (active) but if a claim is made the premium owed may be deducted from the benefit amount payable to your beneficiary.

 What happens to my premium at the end of my term policy?

 The premiums you pay are set at the beginning of your coverage and are guaranteed to remain the same for the term length you selected regardless of any changes to your health or financial status.
-At the end of the term period the premiums will be based on higher renewal rates and usually increase significantly.
+If you outlive your term policy, you do not get your premiums refunded, unless you have purchased a Return of Premium term policy.

 Most insurance carriers provide an option called “conversion” which allows you to convert your term policy to a permanent plan of coverage possibly locking in a premium amount for the rest of your life.
 The new premium would be calculated based upon your current age and coverage duration.
 Conversion does not require a new medical exam and can’t be affected by any change in your health as long as you exercise this option before attaining a certain age or year in the policy as determined by carrier.